reusablejs/reusable/README.md

 ## Why?

-Reusable solves the problems that state management is meant for, with a simple and clean API, inspired and based on React hooks API.
+Reusable provides a way for app-level state management, with a simple and clean API, inspired and based on React hooks API.

-React hooks introduced new ways of thinking about state and side-effects.
+React hooks introduced new ways of thinking about state and side-effects inside components.
-These new ways made old habits obsolete, and require a new type of state management tool that embraces the same concepts:
+Reusable is applying the same principals to app-level state-management by adopting the same API and the same concepts:

 - Separation of concerns
 - Reusability